First Book's Impact

 First Book is growing rapidly and has been highlighted as one of the most innovative organizations in the social sector.
 First Book is:

-- Expanding the network of schools and programs that we serve.
-More than 45,000 schools and local nonprofits are registered with First Book, with new programs joining every day.
+Expanding the network of schools and programs that we serve.
+Over 170,000 classrooms and local nonprofits have signed up with First Book, with new programs joining every day.

 - Expanding the resources we offer.
 In addition to books for young readers, First Book provides high-quality books on college preparation; healthy eating and exercise; anti-bullying; science, technology, engineering and math (STEM); diversity, and many other topics, as well as bilingual titles and resources.